content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 ### NewContainerContainerPullThroughDistributionResponse

-`func NewContainerContainerPullThroughDistributionResponse(name string, basePath string, remote string, ) *ContainerContainerPullThroughDistributionResponse`
+`func NewContainerContainerPullThroughDistributionResponse(basePath string, name string, remote string, ) *ContainerContainerPullThroughDistributionResponse`

 NewContainerContainerPullThroughDistributionResponse instantiates a new ContainerContainerPullThroughDistributionResponse object
 This constructor will assign default values to properties that have it defined,